devendrk/Rosciper/README.md

     git status
 ```

 There will be an message stating everything is up to date.
-If not, repeat step 2 and 4 and check status again.
+If not try `git add --all` to add all the files to staging.

 To share the changes you've made on your branch to the team you will have to push your local repository to the remote repository on Github.

-It is a good practice to first make another pull from the remote repository master to your local master branch.

 The *first time* you push your branch type:

 ```git
     git push -u origin <your branch name without including the < > tags>
 ```

 That -u flag will set an upstream branch to track with your local branch.
 Don't worry if you don't get this yet.
 After the first time you push a branch, you can push without the -u flag so type:

 ```git
     git push origin <your branch name without including the < > tags>
 ```

-## IMPORTANT !!!

-- Always `git pull` before starting to change the code next time to avoid conflict and get updated version of remote repo.
+**IMPORTANT !!!**

+It is good practice to keep your local repo up to date with the remote repo.
+Before you `git push`, you can first `git pull` from the remote repository to your local master branch.
+This will help to avoid merge conflicts.
+We'll provide more detail about this later!

 ### Happy coding :)